 5. Selling yourself

 This is one of those things that is easier said than done.
-While you can definitely achieve great success with a certification in hand, you still have to work hard to get your career where you want it to be.
-How can you sell yourself as the go-to decorator if 5 other professionals in your area also have their certifications?
+While you can definitely achieve great success with an interior decorating certification in hand, you still have to work hard to get your career where you want it to be.
+How can you sell yourself as the go-to decorator if five other professionals in your area also have their certifications?
 A good course will consider the fact that many interior decorators are self-employed.
 They should delve into the basics of marketing and how to sell your services against the DIY ethos common today.

 6. Overcoming a slump